 The Smokin Awesymmetrical is a fun twin that takes the idea of the Gnu Forest Bailey Space Case and mixes it up a bit to make it more of it’s own asymmetrical or Awesymmetrical board.
-We had a pretty fun time on this and felt that it offers up a duck stance ride that many riders can appreciate.

 Conditions: One day with some groomers, light snow and powder off piste.
 Mainly Good Sierra snow in the morning that started to get slushy and thick mid day.